Have you ever wondered who you truly are? Or what lies beyond the physical body?

 As a clinical psychologist and yoga instructor trained in neuroscience and yoga psychology, I love to support clients in cultivating mindfulness practices as well as better managing stress, trauma, and anxiety.
 If you’re interested in improving your emotional health, book an appointment.

-For teams interested in self-development, I also offer group workshops, retreats, and trainings on stress management, yoga psychology, and mindfulness.
-Find out about upcoming events or reach out to schedule one.
+For small and large teams, I also offer group workshops, retreats, and trainings on stress management, yoga psychology, and mindfulness.
+Reach out to schedule one.

 Comments